 I wanted to reach an audience much bigger than friends and family.
 That took me to having a restaurant business that lived in NYC for 8 years and was known as Two Tablespoons.
 I started this venture with a mission in mind - serving wholesome, healthy, clean vegetarian and vegan food to the public.

-As I trustfully continue my work as a chef and explore the new possibilities in these unstable times, I continue to share my service in catering for private events and retreats.
-I am also very eager to share the skills and knowledge I accumulated from the years of work and to help people get more connected with food and creating their own nourishment.
-As that realization grows, I am looking forward to teaching nutrition and cooking classes both online and in person.
+As I trustfully continue my work as a chef and explore new possibilities in these unstable times, I continue to share my catering service for private events and retreats, as well as teaching cooking classes online and in person.

 I believe that eating healthy should not become a dogma.
 It is a path of self-inquiry and deep connection to Nature.
 That is why I am attracted to the principles of Ayurveda, which is one of the oldest known sets of knowledge about food and human body.
 Ayurveda looks at nutrition as an individual approach to each person’s unique constitution and combination of natural elements.
 Its approach to health is wholesome, where body, mind and spirit are integral and interconnected parts of well being.